jack-mil/bing-rewards/README.md

 - At least Python 3.10

-- [pynput](https://github.com/moses-palmer/pynput) (installed automatically).
+- [pynput](https://github.com/moses-palmer/pynput) (installed with package).
 Used to control keypresses and type Bing search URLS.
-WARNING: This script *will* take control away from the keyboard while running. **Pynput** performs key presses. i.e., it does not operate headless or in the background.
+⚠️: Bing-Rewards *will* take control away from the keyboard while running. **Pynput** performs key presses. i.e., it does not operate headless or in the background.

 - `chrome` must be discoverable on the system PATH.
 [Download Google Chrome](https://www.google.com/intl/en/chrome/).
 If your chromium based browser has a different name use the `--exe` flag with an absolute path to the browser executable to use (e.g. `--exe=$(which brave-browser)`).
 Also see the `"browser-path"` key in the [config](#configuration) file.